Compare 60 Accounting Software Vendors

 Data security

 Your accounting records are precious data and need to be protected.
 While paper ledgers aren’t hackable, they also aren’t secure from everyone inside your organization.
-Accounting software provides greater data security for your business.
+Accounting software such as QuickBooks Desktop or QuickBooks Online provides greater data security for your business.

-Cloud computing provides more security for accounting software than paper ledgers because they can be password protected and teams can assign granular user roles to ensure that the right people have the right access to the right financial data.
-The best cloud accounting software also provides the physical security of offsite databases, automatic data backups, and data encryption to protect the company’s financial data.
+Cloud computing provides more security for accounting software than paper ledgers because they can be password protected and teams can assign granular user roles to ensure that the right people have the right access to the right data.
+The best cloud accounting software also provides the physical security of offsite databases, automatic data backups, and data encryption to protect the company’s privacy.

 Reporting and analytics